 - Safe and secure.

 For this purpose, two of the main components of your eCommerce digital strategy should be a responsive web design and a mobile-friendly theme.
-Customers do so much on their phones including product research and shopping, which is why they favour content that meets their on-the-go needs.
+Customers do so much on their phones, including product research and shopping, which is why they favor content that meets their on-the-go needs.

 In fact, according to Google, 75% of users prefer mobile-friendly sites and when they visit a mobile-optimized page, 67% of them say that they are more likely to make a purchase.
 It’s therefore safe to say that businesses with a mobile-friendly website will make more sales over those which do not have one.

 Furthermore, statistics show that mobile searches make up about 60% of all search volumes.

 Web store home page, product pages, and product categories are the most visited places in an online store.
 How are they designed and how to be understood as well as possible?
 These questions may be answered by UX Design strategies.

 But, what else can be done in order to strengthen your eCommerce strategy?